Another side to the popular hot sauce…

 You know sriracha.
 That spicy rooster-red hot sauce with a garlicky twist.
 But did you know sriracha can be green, too?
 Yes, it’s a spicy green chili garlic sauce with a hint of sugary-sweetness and tang to bring your taste buds to life.

 Green sriracha has a slightly brighter flavor than the earthier, sweeter red.
-But really it’s two side to a coin in terms of the peppers involved here.
+But really it’s two sides to a coin in terms of the peppers involved here.
 Many don’t realize, but red sriracha (including the famous Sriracha sauce with the rooster bottle) is typically made from red jalapeño peppers, so if you’re using jalapeños in this recipe, you’re using the same chili pepper, just younger.
 That said – any green chili pepper will do, so you can choose based off your heat tolerance.
 We like it with a few serrano peppers thrown in for some extra spiciness.

 Want to make the red version?
 See our homemade red Sriracha recipe.
 Know we recommend a long fermentation process with that sauce.
 This green Sriracha is more a “shop, cook, and go” sauce that can be made on the fly.